-Like clusters that have organized resources in the last week, RA is getting ready for a potential fight, though there is not yet a redevelopment proposal on the books.
+Like , RA is getting ready for a potential fight, though there is not yet a redevelopment proposal on the books.

 In April, the owners of Reston National queried Fairfax County for clarification on whether the golf course is zoned residential.
 The county said any redevelopment would require an amendment to the county master plan.
 The owners, RN Golf Management, have filed an appeal with the Board of Zoning Appeals, which will be heard on Oct.
 24.

 The directors were considering sending out a letter offering residents information about the hearing - as well as encouraging them to attend RA's regular Sept.
 13 meeting - but without taking a stance on the issue

 However, South Lakes Director Richard Chew - whose constituents live in the area around the golf course - convinced the board to make a formal policy.
 Though more residential development would mean a larger assessment base for RA, filling coffers at the expense of open space is unthinkable, he said.

 "I don't think there is a member on this board that would even contemplate redevelopment of the golf course," Chew said.
 "I suspect there are some people out there in the community who would think this is a good idea.
 There would be a substantially favorable impact on RA with assessment units.
 But having said that, I don't think that advantage even weighs in consideration on this board."